Taiwan

 Award Profile

-Awards are available to pursue a full-time Master’s degree in Brand and Fashion Management at Fu Jen Catholic University (FJCU).
+This awards provides an opportunity to pursue a full-time Master’s degree in Brand and Fashion Management at Fu Jen Catholic University (FJCU).
 The program is taught in English.

 FJCU is a comprehensive, pontifical university founded in 1925.
 It is the oldest Catholic, Jesuit-affiliated university in the Chinese-speaking world.
 The university campus is of urban type and is located in the vicinity of Taipei.
 The university boasts collaborative exchange programs with top universities worldwide.